Luke Maile: Toronto Blue Jays

 The Toronto Blue Jays claimed Maile off waivers on April 6, 2017.
 On April 28, Maile was recalled from the Triple-A Buffalo Bisons after Jarrod Saltalamacchia was designated for assignment.
 Maile was placed on the disabled list on July 4 with knee inflammation.
 An MRI later that day determined he had a torn meniscus.
 He was activated from the disabled list on September 1.
 For the 2017 season, Maile hit .146 with two home runs in 46 games.

 Maile served as the backup catcher for the 2018 season.
-He hit .248 with three home runs and 27 RBIs.
+He hit .248 with three home runs and 27 RBI.
 Maile appeared in only 44 games in 2019 due to an oblique injury, hitting .151 with two home runs.
 He was non-tendered on December 2 and became a free agent.

 Pittsburgh Pirates

 On December 16, 2019, Maile signed with the Pittsburgh Pirates.
 On July 18, 2020, the team announced that Maile would undergo season ending finger surgery after being hit by a pitch in an exhibition game.
 On October 30, 2020, Maile was outrighted off of the 40-man roster.